Mo-ami/su-mt4007/Project/README.md

 [My Report](https://mo-ami.github.io/su-mt4007/Project/index.html)

+The report is also available in Markdown format.

 #### Additional Information
 The complete JSON file for job listings could not be uploaded due to its size; instead, it has been compressed into a ZIP file.